 Dr. Barry Gillespie’s work with babies showed him that many health conditions could not only be prevented but that children could positively thrive with their enhanced cognitive abilities.
 Dr. Barry Gillespie later developed the Baby Brain Score for screening purposes to determine whether Gillespie Approach–Craniosacral Fascial Therapy needs to be administered at birth.
 Dr. Barry Gillespie and his students have worked with thousands of newborns, children and adults, helping prevent and reverse health conditions such as allergies, asthma, headaches, migraines and physical pain.

-What is Gillespie Approach–Craniosacral Fascial Therapy, also known as GA–CFT, and how and when did you create this therapeutic modality?
+What is Gillespie Approach–Craniosacral Fascial Therapy, also known as Gillespie Approach–CFT, and how and when did you create this therapeutic modality?

 Dr. Barry Gillespie: Gillespie Approach–Craniosacral Fascial Therapy is a combination of craniosacral and fascial work.
-Craniosacral therapy is a hands-on practice designed to enable the brain to expand and contract and cerebrospinal fluid to flow freely—as is their natural states—enhancing the function of the central nervous system.
+Craniosacral Therapy is a hands-on practice designed to enable the brain to expand and contract and cerebrospinal fluid to flow freely—as is their natural states—enhancing the function of the central nervous system.
 Fascia work involves freeing a whole-body connective-tissue web that can apply tremendous pressure to the nerves, muscles, organs and bones.
-I created this therapy in the late ’70s to early ’80s and have been developing it since then.
+I created this therapy in the late 1970s to early 1980s and have been developing it since then.

 Dr. Barry Gillespie: Pretty quickly.
 It was two to three weeks of therapy.